Delsin-Yu/GDViews.FreeTabView/README.md

 #### Create from `PackedScenes`

-For use cases where developer wish to store the `ViewItem`s as `PackedScene`s, `FreeTabView.CreateFromPrefab` can be used to construct the `FreeTabView`.
+For use cases where the developer wishes to store the `ViewItem`s as `PackedScenes`, `FreeTabView.CreateFromPrefab` can be used to construct the `FreeTabView`.

 ```csharp
 using Godot;